binokbenny77/WeatherApp/README.md

-Sample Android App Using Keen
+Sample Android Weather app
 =============================

-This is a sample Android App that uses the [Keen IO Java/Android SDK](https://github.com/keenlabs/KeenClient-Java) to capture and upload events to Keen IO.
+This is a sample weatherapp thats shows the selected locations weather

 ## Building the Sample App